 Managing Complex Data Relationships

 Relational data becomes a major drag on performance as it scales.
 Simple one-to-many relationships work fine with smaller datasets.
 But once you exceed 100,000 related records, the performance issues start to show.
-Many no-code platforms lack optimized joins, so instead of efficiently pulling data, they perform full table scans, slowing everything down.
+Many platforms lack optimized joins, so instead of efficiently pulling data, they perform full table scans, slowing everything down.

 Nested relationships make things even worse.
 While a one-to-one relationship might hold up, introducing many-to-many relationships or nesting data more than four levels deep can stretch query times into minutes.
 This is especially problematic for apps managing hierarchical data, like e-commerce systems (products → orders → line items → inventory) or enterprise apps with multi-level organizational structures.
-Even basic tasks like counting or filtering data based on relationships require calculations for every item, dragging down performance as datasets grow.

 To handle these challenges, robust data modeling is essential to keep your app running smoothly at scale.